Infleqtion/client-superstaq/docs/source/get_started/credentials.rst

 #.
 Navigate to https://superstaq.infleqtion.com/.
 #.
 Choose your preferred method to sign up or sign in (Google or other email).
 #.
+Verify your account by following the link that you receive in the confirmation email.
+#.
 Click the clipboard symbol to copy the key shown next to "Your API key".
 Save this key in a secure location; never upload your API key to GitHub.
+You can
+   recover or regenerate this API key at any time by logging back in to your `profile page <https://superstaq.infleqtion.com/profile>`_.
+#.
+If you forget your password you can reset it by following `this link <https://superstaq.infleqtion.com/forgot_password>`_ and entering your email to receive a recovery link.

 Your balance is listed above your Superstaq API key.
 If you have any questions or concerns about your balance (e.g., your balance is too low), please contact superstaq@infleqtion.com.